Aligned Novel View Image and Geometry Synthesis via Cross-modal Attention Instillation: Abstract

 \section{Abstract}

-We introduce a diffusion-based framework that performs aligned novel view image and geometry generation via a warping‐and‐inpainting methodology.
-Unlike prior methods that require dense posed images or pose‐embedded generative models limited to in‐domain views, our method leverages off‐the‐shelf geometry predictors to predict partial geometries viewed from reference images, and formulates novel‐view synthesis as an inpainting task for both image and geometry.
-To ensure accurate alignment between generated images and geometry, we propose cross-modal attention distillation (\ours) where attention maps from the image diffusion branch are injected into a parallel geometry diffusion branch during both training and inference.
-This multi-task approach achieves synergistic effects, facilitating geometrically robust image synthesis as well as well-defined geometry prediction.
-We further introduce proximity‐based mesh conditioning to integrate depth and normal cues, interpolating between point cloud and filtering erroneously predicted geometry from influencing the generation process.
-Empirically, our method achieves high-fidelity extrapolative view synthesis on both image and geometry across a range of unseen scenes, delivers competitive reconstruction quality under interpolation settings, and produces geometrically aligned colored point clouds for comprehensive 3D completion.
-Project page is available at \url{https://cvlab-kaist.github.io/MoAI/}.
+We introduce a diffusion-based framework that generates aligned novel view images and geometries via a warping‐and‐inpainting methodology.
+Unlike prior methods that require dense posed images or pose-embedded generative models limited to in‐domain views, our method leverages off‐the‐shelf geometry predictors to predict partial geometries viewed from reference images, and formulates novel view synthesis as an inpainting task for both image and geometry.
+To ensure accurate alignment between the generated image and geometry, we propose cross-\textbf{Mo}dal \textbf{A}ttention \textbf{I}nstillation (\ours) where the attention maps from an image diffusion branch are injected into a parallel geometry diffusion branch during both training and inference.
+This multi-task approach achieves synergistic effects, facilitating both geometrically robust image synthesis and geometry prediction.
+We further introduce proximity‐based mesh conditioning to reduce erroneous projections and to integrate depth and normal cues to the correspondence conditions.
+Empirically, our method achieves high-fidelity extrapolative view synthesis, delivers competitive reconstruction under interpolation settings, and produces geometrically aligned point clouds as 3D completion.
+Code and weights will be publicly released.